Eclectic-Sheep/sheeprl/README.md

 For example, we decided to create a `models` folder with ready-made NN models that can be composed to create the NN model of the agent.

 For each algorithm, losses are kept in a separate module, so that their implementation is clear and can be easily utilized also for the decoupled or the recurrent version of the algorithm.

+## Buffer
+For the buffer implementation, we choose to use a wrapper around a [TensorDict](https://pytorch.org/rl/tensordict/reference/generated/tensordict.TensorDict.html).

+TensorDict comes handy since we can easily add custom fields to the buffer as if we are working with dictionaries, but we can also easily perform operations on them as if we are working with tensors.

+This flexibility makes it very simple to implement, with the single class `ReplayBuffer`, all the buffers needed for on-policy and off-policy algorithms.